 The water pump is self-priming and totally automatic, operating on demand whenever water is required.
 The water pump is used to pressurize the freshwater system when the unit is not connected to city water.
-The switches to this pump may be located in the bathroom, or sanitation-service compartment.
+The switches (Figure 11-5) to this pump may be located in the bathroom, galley, or sanitation-service compartment.
 To start the pump, follow these instructions:

-1. Fill or partially fill the fresh water supply tank.

-2. Open the kitchen and bathroom faucets.
-3. Turn the water pump switch "on" and allow the water to fill the water line and the hot water heater.

-- 4. Close each faucet after it delivers a steady stream of water (close the cold-water faucet first).
+- 1. Fill or partially fill the fresh water supply tank. - 2.
+Open the kitchen and bathroom faucets. - 3.
+Turn the water pump switch "on" and allow the water to fill the water line and the hot water heater. - 4.
+Close each faucet after it delivers a steady stream of water (close the coldwater faucet first).
 Leave the hot-water faucets "on" until they also deliver a steady stream of water.
+This procedure will assure that the water heater is filled with water.

+Figure 11-5.
+Water Pump Switch

-This procedure will assure that the water heater is filled with water. - 5.
-The water pump should stop running once all faucets are closed. - 6.
+- 5. The water pump should stop running once all faucets are closed. - 6.
 The water pump is now ready for automatic operation.
-The pump will run when a faucet is open and stop when a faucet is closed. - Pump Switch 7.
+The pump will run when a faucet is open and stop when a faucet is closed. - 7.
 Never allow the pump to run for long periods of time without water being present in the supply tank, as doing so may cause physical damage or blow fuses.